jimnist/skeleton-grid-scss/README.md

 i need to use a grid for a layout that can work with existing template code (which specifies grid containers and columns via classes in the html) and for pages that i create and templates that i override, i want to keep that out of the markup and use SCSS includes.

-i also am including variables for breakpoints that are used for all calculations. these which can easily be overridden to provide a bigger maximum grid
+i also am including variables for breakpoints that are used for all calculations. these which can easily be overridden to provide a bigger maximum grid.

+the variables include the option to have different gutter and margin widths, which Skeleton does not.

 skeleton-grid-scss is based on Skeleton v1.2.